NPM-Workbench/country-is/README.md

 await myFunc();
 ```

-3. 📁 Get Location Info by IP
+3. 📁 **Get Location Info by IP**<br/>
+Fetches location data for a given IP and supports optional fields to limit the payload data.

 ```typescript
 /* node modules */